 The government allocates funding for research and third-cycle education through direct government funding, external funding bodies, or municipalities, county councils and public research foundations.
 Direct government funding is provided primarily through four agencies: the Swedish Research Council, Formas, Forte, and Vinnova, each with their dedicated areas of focus.
-The direct funding is complemented by state-funded foundations, for instance the Chalmers University of Technology Foundation, the Swedish Foundation for Strategic Research, to name a few.
+The direct funding is complemented by state-funded foundations, for instance the Chalmers University of Technology Foundation, the Swedish Foundation for International Cooperation in Research and Higher Education, and the Swedish Foundation for Strategic Research, to name a few.
 The Riksbank also provides a major funding source for humanities and social sciences under the Riksbankens Jubileumsfond.
 Complementing public financing, private organizations like the Knut and Alice Wallenberg Foundation also make significant contributions for R&D funding.